 Our old toaster oven’s roasting pan was 10 x 10.
 My forearm (from wrist to elbow) is about 8.5 inches so I always knew if I purchased anything longer than my arm I was taking a chance.

 Since you’ll be cutting the squash and placing the halves side by side you’ll need to pick a squash that’s not too wide.

 Make an “L” with your forefinger and thumb and measure the distance from tip to tip.
 My span is about 5 inches.
 So I needed to select squashes I could wrap my hands all the way around if I wanted them to fit our 10-inch pan.

 Yep, but it’s the pits discovering a spaghetti squash you lugged home from the store is too big to be cooked in your toaster oven.

 Plus you’ll only need to get “handsy” with a few squashes.

 The more you cook with your toaster oven, the easier it will become to just eyeball what will or won’t fit and discover your favorite way to cook spaghetti squash in a toaster oven!

-Nutritional Information is an estimate for 1/2 of a plain roasted spaghetti squash.
+Nutritional Information is an estimate for 1 and 1/4 cup of plain roasted spaghetti squash.